Kingswood College, Kandy: History

 The post-1961 principals had a more difficult task in the management of the school.
-They were part of a complex administrative system and were in transferable service; their control of admissions was limited; they had little influence in the choice of teachers for the school.
+They were part of a complex administrative system and were in transferable service; their control of admissions was limited; they had little influence on the choice of teachers for the school.
 Thus, they faced challenges in maintaining the school as a distinctive entity within the state system and keeping alive the school traditions of the past.
 The solid and elegant old buildings are a legacy of the past and even the playing field has been expanded only to a limited degree.
 Thus, the physical shape of the school is much the same as in the days of the Methodist mission.
 Those who led the school during this century would need to preserve as much of the original shape as possible, but would also need to add to the buildings to cope with the increase in the number of students.

-Ranjith Chandrasekara (2000–2013) ran the college for almost 13 years and was then promoted as the National Schools Director for Sri Lanka.
-He serves for the Ministry of Education and as chairman of the Sri Lanka Schools Rugby Foundation (SLSRF).
-He did the school a great service by arranging for the construction of the swimming pool complex, an auditorium and main hall, and a gymnasium, plus a new playground.
+Ranjith Chandrasekara served as Principal of Kingswood College from 2000 to 2013, leading the school for nearly thirteen years.
+After his tenure at Kingswood, he was promoted to National Schools Director for Sri Lanka, where he contributes to the Ministry of Education and serves as chairman of the Sri Lanka Schools Rugby Foundation.
+During his time at Kingswood, Chandrasekara oversaw the construction of several key facilities, including a modern swimming pool complex, a new auditorium and main hall, a gymnasium, and a new playground, significantly enhancing the school's infrastructure and resources.

-College Anthem

-The college anthem was written by Louis Edmund Blaze with the lyrics from the song of Kingswood School in England adapted to local conditions.
+House system

+There are four houses in Kingswood College.
+The house system was introduced to the school in June 1922, and the names selected were those of major English public schools in England.